 - Calculate the number of seasons each player played for each of his teams.
 (Players who were on two teams in the same season can be counted as having played for both teams.)

 - List the players based on the number of home runs hit in their rookie (first) seasons, from high to low.

 - Display the names (only the names, with no duplicates) of players who played in New York (any team beginning with 'NY').

 - Sort the players by their career batting average (career hits divided by career at-bats, high to low).

 - Sort the players by their number of seasons with 100 or more RBI (high to low).

-- Sort the players based on the number of years between their first and last 40+ HR season (high to low).
+- Sort the players based on the number of years between their first and last seasons of 40 or more HR (from most to least).

 Name your queries so that it's easy for me to identify them (e.g., Proj1_1 through Proj1_10).

 This project is one week in length.
 Please refer to the Canvas Calendar for the due date.

-- Upload your Access database (.accdb file) containing your solutions to the 10 query exercises above to the Project 1 Drop Box in Canvas.
+- Upload your Access database (.accdb file) containing your solutions to the 10 query exercises above to the Project 1 Dropbox.
 (100 of 100 points)

 - Complete the Lesson 1 quiz.